LipSurf/plugins/chrome-extension/README.md

 v0.4
+- [ ] remove jQuery from all frames
 - [ ] annotations change when initially turned on after first highlight
 - [ ] special notification to remind user about no headphones mode?
 - [ ] sometimes clicking a post number goes wrong